sharpleynate/Wazuh-SOAR-implementation/README.md

 # Part 1

-With my virutal enviorment already set up (VMWare), I head over to https://www.microsoft.com/en-us/software-download/windows10 to download the Windows 10 ISO.
+With my virtual environment already set up using VMWare, I navigate to Microsoft's Windows 10 ISO download page to acquire the necessary installation file.
+Next, I proceed to download Sysmon and its configuration repository from Microsoft Sysinternals.
-Next, I download Sysmon and the configuration repository. https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon After that, I dragged the sysmon configuration file and placed it into the extracted sysmon directory.
-From here, I run admin for Powershell, navigating to the sysmon directory and running the executable: .\Sysmon64.exe -i '.\sysmon config.xml' to install.

-I sign into my DigitalOcean account and start setting up my droplet configs, via Ubuntu LTS.
+After obtaining the Sysmon configuration file, I place it into the extracted Sysmon directory.
+I then open PowerShell as an administrator, navigate to the Sysmon directory, and execute the following command to install: .\Sysmon64.exe -i '.\sysmon config.xml'.
+Following this, I sign into my DigitalOcean account to commence setting up my droplet configurations using Ubuntu LTS.
 ![Screenshot 2024-03-15 230843](https://github.com/sharpleynate/Wazuh-SOAR-implementation/assets/114451775/c97e4807-95fc-4a36-87cc-8fc936945d4e)

-Through the configuration process, I set up a password for my droplet, as well as setting up a firewall so I'm not spammed by external scanners.
-After that, I connect my firewall to its designated server.
+During the configuration process, I establish a password for my droplet and configure a firewall to prevent spamming by external scanners.
+Subsequently, I connect the firewall to its designated server.
 ![Screenshot 2024-03-15 231502](https://github.com/sharpleynate/Wazuh-SOAR-implementation/assets/114451775/ae816ccb-afc2-4797-98c8-e474359802b5)
 ![Screenshot 2024-03-15 231717](https://github.com/sharpleynate/Wazuh-SOAR-implementation/assets/114451775/88991aca-1aa3-47bc-912e-45fc68fcadf2)

-I SSH into my Wazuh server to conduct updates with this command, apt-get update && apt-get upgrade -y
+I SSH into my Wazuh server to conduct updates by executing the following: "apt-get update && apt-get upgrade -y".
 ![Screenshot 2024-03-15 232532](https://github.com/sharpleynate/Wazuh-SOAR-implementation/assets/114451775/c83b33bb-07a1-42bc-9787-87f3b26f847d)

-After conducting the update and upgrade installation, I run curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a to begin with Wazuh.
-Now that I wazuh is up and running, I start by adding a new droplet, TheHive server.
-Lastly, I download the prerequestites for this server.
+After completing the update and upgrade installation, I initiate the installation of Wazuh by running the following command: "curl -sO https://packages.wazuh.com/4.7/wazuh-install.sh && sudo bash ./wazuh-install.sh -a".
+With Wazuh now up and running, I proceed to add a new droplet for TheHive server.
+Finally, I download the prerequisites for this server.

 **Dependences**
 apt install wget gnupg apt-transport-https git ca-certificates ca-certificates-java curl  software-properties-common python3-pip lsb-release